dncnmcdougall/ModelReducer/readme.md

 var ToDoItem = ToDoItemCreator.finaliseModel();
 ```
 The validation module can parse old state and update it to the new model.

-# To Improve
-- The api for adding items to a collection is rather obscure.
-- The Model.reduce and Model.request can be compressed togetehr into Model.r as
-  the model stores whether it is a request or a reduce.
-- The AddItem methods could automatically generate a unique id by default.
-- The runtime type checking is very rudamentory and probably slow.
-    - Add custom types.
-- The overall syntax for creating models is very different from JavaScript.
-Can
-  we do better?
-  - Perhaps a preprocessor, similar to JSX?
-  - Perhaps supper fancy proxy objects.
-- The usage of Model.reduce('...', state, identifiers, parameters) is clumsy.
-  - Perhaps replace with proxy objects?

 # Documentation
 The extensive test suit is a form of documentation, though this is not ideal as